dmacvicar/terraform-provider-libvirt/README.md

 * libvirt 1.2.14 or newer on the hypervisor

 The provider uses `virDomainInterfaceAddresses` which was added in 1.2.14.
-Distributions like Ubuntu 14.04 LTS ship 1.2.2.
-If you need a stable server distribution with a recent libvirt version, try [openSUSE Leap](https://www.opensuse.org/).
+If you need a stable server distribution with a recent libvirt version, try [openSUSE Leap](https://www.opensuse.org/) or [Ubuntu](http://www.ubuntu.com/server) (from version 15.10 Wily Werewolf on).

 In the future, I may try to support older libvirt versions if I find a way to elegantely conditional compile the code and get the IP addresses with alternative methods.